coraxx/netdata_nv_plugin/README.md

 Depending on the Graphics card, these informations are extracted:

-- GPU and memory load
+- GPU, memory, encoder, and decoder load
 - Free and used memory
 - ECC errors (only for cards equipped with ECC memory e.g. Quadro cards)
 - Temperature